 Honda has also standardized backup cameras in its five top- selling vehicles, the Accord, Civic, CR-V, Pilot and Odyssey, she said.
 More expensive Acuras come with crash-mitigation braking, and adaptive cruise-control is available on higher-end Accords.

 “We put our toe in the water to try it out and then we try to migrate it down as soon as possible,” Poponi said.

 General Motors Co.
-(GM), at the show, is promoting the first front-center airbag to protect drivers and front-seat passengers in side-impact or rollover crashes.
+(GM:US), at the show, is promoting the first front-center airbag to protect drivers and front-seat passengers in side-impact or rollover crashes.
 Developed jointly with supplier Takata Corp.
 (7312), the bag pops out of the driver’s seat in GM’s crossover sport-utility vehicles.